 Discovering The Panhe Nature Trail

-Panhe was one of the largest villages of the Acjachemen (Ah-HAWSH-eh-men) native people who are the original inhabitants of Southern California (12,000BC-1542 AD).
+Panhe was one of the largest villages of the Acjachemen (Ah-HAWSH-eh-men) native people who were the original inhabitants of Southern California (12,000BC-1542 AD).

-In fact, in 1769 at this spot, the first close contact between the Acjachemen, Spanish explorers, and the Catholic Missionaries took place.
+In 1769, the first close contact between the Acjachemen, Spanish explorers, and the Catholic Missionaries occurred at this spot.
 As well as the site for the very first baptism in California!
-The site is marked by a cross, which still stands to this day.
+The site is marked by a cross, which still stands today.

 How To Get There

-First off, there are two possible starting locations for the Panhe Nature Trail: the San Mateo Campground, or the Trestles parking lot next to Carl’s Jr.
+First, there are two possible starting locations for the Panhe Nature Trail: the San Mateo Campground or the Trestles parking lot next to Carl’s Jr.

-It is important to mention that there is a fee to park in both places.
+It is essential to mention that there is a fee to park in both places.

-The parking lot near Carl’s Jr you may pay per hour, while the parking lot at the campground costs 15 dollars for all day.
+You may pay per hour in the parking lot near Carl’s Jr, while the campground parking lot costs 15 dollars all day.
 I suggest looking for parking off the street but seeing that Trestles Beach is so popular with the surfers, parking is limited.

 Today, we decided to start from the Trestles Beach parking lot.
-Once parked, start walking south and cross the street where you see a fence and follow the path east.
+Once parked, start walking south, cross the street to see a fence, and follow the path east.

 Panhe Nature Trail Photo Tour

-Looking over to the right, you can make out where the Trestles Parking lot is located; again this starting point is just across the street.
+Looking to the right, you can determine where the Trestles Parking lot is located; again, this starting point is just across the street.

-While this is an impressive tree, it reeks havoc on the native species.
-For example, the Eucalyptus Tree secretes a sticky gum, which in turn inhibits any growth from other species under and around the tree.
+While this is an impressive tree, it wreaks havoc on the native species.
+For example, the Eucalyptus Tree secretes a sticky gum, inhibiting growth from other species under and around the tree.

-Here is a great example of the truly unique plant ecosystem of Southern California- Coastal Sage Scrub.
+An excellent example of Southern California’s genuinely unique plant ecosystem is Coastal Sage Scrub.

-Found only in coastal California and Northwestern Baja California; the community is characterized by low growing, drought resistant deciduous shrubs.
+Found only in coastal California and Northwestern Baja California, low-growing, drought-resistant deciduous shrubs characterize the community.
 Did I mention that it smells delightful as well?

-The Acjachmen would use the California Buckwheat plant to treat headaches, upset stomachs and diarrhea as well as to clean wounds.
+The Acjachmen would use the California Buckwheat plant to treat headaches, upset stomachs, diarrhea, and clean wounds.

 Did you know that the California Broom plant is in the pea family?

-This species of plant is very important to the California Sage Scrub community due to the symbiotic relationship of a certain nitrogen-rich bacteria that lives on its roots.
-You see, after a fire, this plant helps the community by adding rich nitrogen levels to the soil, which in turn benefits the entire environment.
+This plant species is critical to the California Sage Scrub community due to the symbiotic relationship of a certain nitrogen-rich bacteria that lives on its roots.

-Through the years, this area has been dug up and many Acjachmen artifacts and remains have been found.
-Down below is a sacred reburial site that is fenced in to discourage unwanted visitors.
+This area has been dug up through the years, and many Acjachmen artifacts and remains have been found.
+Down below is a sacred reburial site fenced in to discourage unwanted visitors.

-Mule Fat got its name because in the early days this was the bush that you would tie your mule to when resting.
-I bet you can guess what happened to the mules after being tied for a while.
+Mule Fat got its name because, in the early days, this was the bush you would tie your mule to when resting.
+I bet you can guess what happened to the mules after being fastened for a while.